 Every year MLD Program participants are asked to complete a Daylight Observation Form, to count the number of deer they see each day on their property, in order to complete a census of number of bucks, does, and fawns.
 Every year, beginning August 1 and going through Labor Day, this count is made and turned it in to the TPWD Biologist, who uses this information to calculate the harvest numbers.
 Download the Daylight Observation Form here.
 Based on this data, the TPWD Biologist emails his harvest recommendation (the number of deer to be harvested).
 Once members accept the harvest recommendation, the TPWD Biologist will email the MLD deer tags, which then can be printed out by each member.

-The Vista Mountain Wildlife Management Association notes that MLDP data is very valuable for evaluating your herd’s progress, and for tracking your management decisions’ impact on the herd.
+The Vista Mountain Wildlife Management Area notes that MLDP data is very valuable for evaluating your herd’s progress, and for tracking your management decisions’ impact on the herd.
 Each MLDP participant/property owner usually completes an Annual Harvest Survey in late summer or early fall to submit to the TPWD Biologist.

 Harvest data will likely include: